lineality/teaching_NLP_basics_1/ReadMe_Adventures/test_demo_1/Windows_OS/ReadMe.txt

 1. When given a choice or a question, type in your answer and hit return.

+2. Running the .py file will create new files that you can use during the scene.
+Look for those files the directory (folder) that your command terminal is open in.
+(This file may be updated as well.)

-2. Since it is lying on the bar-counter in front of you, you can 'access' the inn's guest-register.
+3. Since it is lying on the bar-counter in front of you, you can 'access' the inn's guest-register.
+Check your file directory again.
 (This will help you to answer
 the red-nosed innkeeper's question.)

-3. Running the .py file will create new files that you can use during the scene.
-Look for those files the directory (folder) that your command terminal is open in.
-(This file may be updated as well.)